jarczyka/SG_DAT1/README.md

 For headers: Use single and double pound signs

-For italics and bold: use single and double sterisks around words
+For italics and bold: use single and double asterisks around words

 Put links to GitHub in brackets an parentheses: [link to Github](https://github.com/jarczyka/SG_DAT1/edit/master/README.md)